ZiweiJia/Dataruler/README.md

 # Dataruler
-A web page to give the recommendation of sport and entertainment events for users
+A web page to give the recommendation of sport and entertainment events for users <br>

-The work I did:
+The work I did:<br>

-⚫ Developed an interactive web page (HTML, CSS, JavaScript, AJAX) to find nearby events and provide personalized recommendation for users.
+⚫ Developed an interactive web page (HTML, CSS, JavaScript, AJAX) to find nearby events and provide personalized recommendation for users.<br>
-⚫ Built Java servlets with RESTful APIs to handle HTTP operation (requests and responses).
+⚫ Built Java servlets with RESTful APIs to handle HTTP operation (requests and responses).<br>
-⚫ Collected event data (brand, name description, location, transportation info) from some ticket website (like Ticketmaster) API with databases (MySQL, MongoDB).
+⚫ Collected event data (brand, name description, location, transportation info) from some ticket website (likeTicketmaster) API with databases (MySQL, MongoDB).<br>
-⚫ Designed algorithms (e.g., User-based recommendation) to provide suitable event recommendation.
+⚫ Designed algorithms (e.g., User-based recommendation) to provide suitable event recommendation.<br>
 ⚫ Deployed server to Amazon EC2 to handle 140~160 queries per second tested by Apache JMeter.